Ridethatpig/Ridethatpig/README.md

 - 👋 Hi, I’m @Ridethatpig
-- 👀 I’m interested in the goods >:)
+- 👀 and you are?..
-- 🌱 I’m currently learning essentially the blueman group
+- 🌱 Full Stack Web Dev
-- 💞️ I’m looking to collaborate on many many poeoples lifes
+- 💞️ Love the outdoors
-- 📫 How to reach me well we can find out soon
+- 📫 Looking forward to my contributions

 <!---
 Ridethatpig/Ridethatpig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.